Sujithkumarganesan/Sujithkumarganesan/README.md

 - 💻 Skilled in **PHP**, **Kotlin**, **MySQL**, **Python**, **Bootstrap**
 - 📊 Experienced with **Data Cleaning**, **Visualization**, and **Analysis**
 - 🌱 Currently learning **Machine Learning**
-- 🛠️ Passionate about building apps & analyzing data to solve real-world problems
 - 🎓 **Bachelor’s Degree in Computer Science**
 - 📜 Certified in:
   - **Python for Data Analysis**